Building a Hive Plugin

 // On subsequent startups:

-// If file_hash != stored: FATAL — migration file was tampered
+// If checksum != stored: FATAL — migration was modified

-// Recompute chain_hash: if differs: FATAL — ordering attack detected
+// Recompute chain_hash: if differs: FATAL — reordering detected

 //